rolfbecker/MIE_2.02_WS2020_II_Exam/README.md

 - The video of the hourly spatio-temporal precipitation development (exercise 4).
 - QGIS projects with your genererated data.
 - Other files can be added if useful.
-- **Avoid uploading large data sets** (such as Sentinel images) but describe clearly where the data comes from and how to download and process it. **But you have to enable us to redo your work completely**, i.e. we have to know how to get your data and how to process it.
+- **Avoid uploading large data sets** (such as Sentinel images) but describe clearly where the data comes from and how to download and process it. **But you have to enable us to redo your work completely**, i.e. we have to know how to get your data and how to process it with your Python scripts and QGIS projects.

 ### Structure of your report